ChillerDragon/teeworlds-traffic-dumps/dumps/075_tw_tinycave_other_player_join_round_start/README.md

 - **map**: tinycave crc=ff4d6acb sha256=b00a78c7d3922092537d165f9897bd40846a46934c209bf6748f718bf30b5fdd
 - **version**: 0.7.5 (0.7 802f1be60a05665f)

-The pcap captured the player called "foo" already being connected.
+The pcap captured the player called "foo" joining the server.
 Not moving just standing still.
 The server was just launched.
 Then player "bar" joins the game triggering a round start.
 Both players are interpreted as ready and the server ends the warmup phase.